centria/advanced-csharp/src/content/part10/part10-3.md

 Heart Q
 ```

-<Note>In the ToString, make sure you have special returns for values 11 to 14 (J, Q, K and A).</Note>
+<Note>In the ToString, make sure you have special returns for values 11 to 14 (J, Q, K and A respectively).</Note>

 * Section 2